kadyb/OGH2025/README.md

 These workshops introduce the basic concepts and practical techniques for working with remote sensing data in the R programming language.
 During the course, we will discuss how to access, process, and analyze satellite data using a comprehensive ecosystem of spatial packages.
-We will also discuss automation and workflow reproducibility, which are very useful in practice.
+We will also cover automation and workflow reproducibility, which are very useful in real-world applications.
 Workshops aim to provide the essential knowledge and practical skills needed to start your own projects involving the acquisition and processing of remote sensing data.
+Feel free to ask questions and get involved!

 # Requirements